 Teams bring like-minded people together, but as humans, we are also intrinsically different.
 It’s not just about the skillset.
 It’s also about perspective.
 Different perspectives can help us overcome our unconscious biases, where our brain automatically makes quick judgements based on our experiences.

-Overcoming them by collaborating with different people can increase group innovation, productivity, and creativity.
+Collaborating with different people can increase group innovation, productivity, and creativity.
+Some people are more detail-oriented, while some look more at the big picture.
+Both are great qualities in themselves, but are complementary together.
 Different perspectives can also ensure inclusive experiences when it comes to building a fantastic product.

 If people had the same weaknesses, the team would crumble.
 If they had the same strengths, people would compete rather than collaborate.
 Homogeneity in teams is not ideal.
 Although sameness conceptually helps in building comfort within a team, too much similarity in personalities and perspectives can hinder creative progress.

-Also, not only will people 'complete' each other, they can shift workload when needed.
+Also, not only will people 'complete' each other in their diversity, they can shift workload when needed.
 This reduces the likelihood of burnout, and keeps everyone on their A-game.

 Creativity is vital to innovation as well, so how can one be creative?
 By getting inspiration from different people.
 A simple conversation involving active listening can already make you more creative.
 By crafting a thoughtful response to what’s said, you are engaging in creativity.